citp/privacy-policy-historical/c/co/con/concern.net.md

 If you would prefer us not to process your personal data for the purpose of wealth screening, we will respect your wishes.

-If you do not wish to be subject to such profiling or wealth screening or wish to update your contact preferences, please call our donor support team on 01 417 7777, who will happily address your request or email [preferences@concern.net](mailto:preferences@concern.net).
+If you do not wish to be subject to such profiling or wealth screening or wish to update your contact preferences, please call our donor support team on 01 417 7777, who will happily address your request or email [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#b5c5c7d0d3d0c7d0dbd6d0c6f5d6dadbd6d0c7db9bdbd0c1).

 ## Disclosure of your information